GMIVLs/AnimationEngineCPP/README.md

 ## Documentations

 I am using in terminal a tool called [cppman](https://github.com/aitjcize/cppman), which give us the ability to navigate between C++98/11/14/17 and 20 manual pages of the standard library.

-testing- adding more details here